RefurbishedCommodore/Peripherals/Joystick/Prof Competition/Prof Competition - 004/README.md

     <img src="Images/Dis01.jpeg" alt="Description" width="600">
 </p>

+As previously mentioned, the screws are quite oxidized after many years.
+To fix this the screws are soaked in WD-40 oil for several days - wrapped in some plastic film.
+This removes most of the oxidation.

 **Footnotes**
 [^1]: Phillips pan head (5.5mm), Sheet metal screw, Fully threaded, Thread diameter: 3.0 mm, Fastener length: 16.0 mm